-Example: The draft decision concluded that the principle of data minimisation enshrined in Article 5(1)(c) GDPR was not breached.
-The CSA brings factual and legal arguments to show the processing activity carried out by the controller had resulted in a breach of Article 5(1)(c) and to argue that a reprimand should be issued against the controller.
-In order to demonstrate the significance of the risks for the rights and freedoms of data subjects, the CSA argued that the absence of a reprimand for the violation of a fundamental principle would amount to a dangerous precedent, sending a deceiving message to the market and to data subjects, and would endanger the data subjects whose personal data are and will be processed by the controller.
+Example 8: The LSA's draft decision concluded that the principle of data minimisation enshrined in Article 5(1)(c) GDPR was not breached by the controller.
+The CSA brings factual elements and legal arguments in its objection showing that the processing activity carried out by the controller had actually resulted in a breach of Article 5(1)(c) GDPR, and arguing that a reprimand should be issued against the controller.
+In order to demonstrate the significance of the risks for the fundamental rights and freedoms of data subjects, the CSA argues that the absence of a reprimand for the violation of a fundamental principle would set a dangerous precedent, by failing to signal the need for a correction of the organisation's data processing activities, and would endanger the data subjects whose personal data are and will be processed by the controller.

-3.2.3 Risks to free flow of personal data within the Union
+3.2.3 Risks to the free flow of personal data within the Union